descope/nextjs-hackathon-template/README.md

 <img width="250" src="./readme-assets/template_data.png" />

-All the template data can be customized and found in the following files.
+All the template data can be customized and found in the following files. <br />

+To see our template data in action make your way to ```app/page.tsx```. <br />
+In the ```page.tsx``` we import the different template data and the components from our ```_components``` folder.
+We pass in our template data into these components as props that then render the data!

 ## 📦 Airtable Setup

-Airtable setup can be found in the [Airtable.md](Airtable.md)!
+To learn more about creating a form and setting up Airtable as a database go to [Airtable.md](Airtable.md)!

 ## 👨‍🍳 Gallery